markalavin/Poppy-CGM-Project/README.md

 #### CGM data API
 The CGM data are first acquired from the Abbot LibreView server, downloaded as .csv files, one for each 5-minute glucose sample.
 The CGM data are continuously and automatically updated by the Libre 3 app, and accessed by the Python ```pylibrelinkup``` package available through ```pip```.
 #### "Record" data API
+*In principle*, the record data (meals, insulin, etc.) could be gathered from the Libre 3 app's "Report" capability that allows a user to report these events along with measure information like "units of insulin".
+For now, we rely on a data chain of handwritten notes -> .csv files -> dataframes -> tensors where it's the user's responsibility to do the data entry.
+The required manual intervention is a weak link in our project and will hopefully be addressed later.
 #### Input Tensors
+The last step in the data chain, whether for training or prediction, is to merge the CGM and Record data aligned in the time axis.
+These merged data are then converted to a PyTorch *tensor* that consists of one row per input sample (approximately 19,000 so far) and seven columns ```['Glucose', 'Insulin', 'Meal', 'Minimeal', 'Karo', 'Sin_T', 'Cos_T']```, where "minimeal" and "karo" indicate the amount (currently fixed) of food or karo (sugar) syrup given to Poppy according to a report.
+'Sin_T' and 'Cos_T' are the sin and cosine of the time of day (in hours since midnight) that the sample was taken.
+All quantities get normalized during the dadta preparation to lie in the range [0.0, 1.0].
+Note that for the vast majority of samples, there is only glucose data and thus all columns except 'Glucose', 'Sin_T' and 'Cos_T' are 0s.
 ### Machine Learning
 #### Model Structure
 #### Model Training